IoannisPapadakis/cs171-finalproject-mehrotra-anita/README.md

 1. "School Expenditure per Student:" Average expenditures per student in public schools per county
 2. "Student-Teacher Ratio:" Average student-teacher ratio in public schools per county
 3. "Test Score Percentile (income-adjusted):" Residual from a regression of mean math and English standardized test scores on household income per capita in 2000
 4. "High School Drop-out Rate (income-adjusted):" Residual from a regression of high school dropout rates on household income per capita in 2000.
-Coded as missing for commuting zones in which dropout rates are missing for more than 25% of school districts
+Coded as missing for commuting zones (and therefore for counties) in which dropout rates are missing for more than 25% of school districts
-5. "Teenage Pregnancy Rate:" Fraction of female children in core sample claiming dependent born between kids ages 13-19
+5. "Teenage Pregnancy Rate:" Fraction of female children in core sample claiming dependent born between kids ages 13-19 per county
 6. "Mean Parent Income:" Mean parent family income within county